orlando21/magnolia-tutorial/_projects/2-bloc-chat.md

 As always in coursework there are time constraints.
 Had I had more time, I would have added user authentication (in Firebase) and made improvements to scrolling when the space taken by messages exceeds the length of the viewport.

-As it was, I could take the knowledge gained here and apply in my Capstone project [Angular Help Viewer](http://gregbabb.com/projects/3-help-viewer).
+As it was, I could take the knowledge gained here and apply in [Angular Help Viewer](http://gregbabb.com/projects/3-help-viewer).